-Unless you've had zero interaction with society in the past 11 months, you know that plastic straws are essentially the devil now.
+Plastic straws are essentially the devil now.
 Seattle, New York, and Oakland are among the metropolises that have implemented citywide bans, with more to follow.
-Big, straw-loving businesses like Whole Foods just dropped plastic straws, while Starbucks announced it will eliminate them by 2020.
-The sudden, righteous backlash against disposable straws has sparked an ethical dilemma for iced-drink fiends everywhere: Do you sip comfortably through a plastic straw, knowing full well that you're causing damage to the environment?
+Big, straw-loving businesses like Whole Foods dropped plastic straws, while Starbucks ditched them in September.
+The righteous backlash against disposable straws has sparked an ethical dilemma for iced-drink fiends everywhere: Do you sip comfortably through a plastic straw, knowing full well that you're causing damage to the environment?
 Or do you find an alternative to an apparatus you've relied on your whole life?

 Probably the latter.
 At this point, even environmentally apathetic people have to switch up their sucking habits: Traditional single-use variety are dropping like, well, seagulls who have eaten plastic straws (seriously, they're really bad for the environment).
 Luckily, the non-plastic straw options out there are ever-growing.
 Here are straw types, ranked from worst to best.

 11. Sip lidsThe concept is great; the reality is not.
 Lids with a gaping open hole are not spill proof, an unfortunate truth for the clumsy and accident prone.
 More importantly, they don’t make a satisfying drinking experience.
 Iced coffee is not made for chugging -- sorry bros -- and the sensation of ice crashing into your teeth is no pleasure.
 Catch us saying "thank you, next" and toting reusable straws to any and all operations offering such an atrocity.
 They’re also, you know, still gigantic discs of thick plastic, so it's kind of like they solved one problem by creating another.